bmcorser/_bmcorser.github.io/blog/2014/12/04/the-ipfs.rst

 Last week, dreaming about being able to serve pars_ images using something like the BitTorrent protocol from the browser.
 I asked Jeeves: "Can browsers communicate peer-to-peer?"
-Turns out they can, through WebRTC_.
-The WebRTC protocol is supported by major browsers (but, disappointingly, interoperability is only possible through a polyfill_) which means it would be possible to implement a torrent client in JavaScript that would run in the browser.
+Turns out they can through WebRTC_, released by Harald Alvestrand ("on behalf" of Google) in 2011.
+The WebRTC protocol is supported by some major browsers but, disappointingly, interoperability is only possible through a polyfill_ and neither Safari or IE have native support in any form.
+It would be possible to implement something like a torrent client in JavaScript that would run in the browser.
 As the wise programmer once said, everything you can think of has already been implemented in JavaScript, and sure enough someone has already implemented an in-browser BitTorrent client, called webtorrent_.

-That could have gone somewhere, until I was on Dan O'Huiginn's blog and read `his overview`_ of the InterPlanetary Filesystem.
+So that could have gone somewhere, until I was on Dan O'Huiginn's blog and read `his overview`_ of the InterPlanetary Filesystem.

 It kind of sounded like something I wanted.